Configuration file

 database-backend = whoosh

-# Define a lib for Videos
+# Define a library for videos.

 [videos]